TAMDUC1/Finn2.0/README^^.md

 		sudo chown -R $USER:www-data /var/www
 		sudo chmod -R 640 /var/www
 	* 	maybe needed to delete env file if we pushed env file to server
+	* 	need to setup mySQL on server , then edit the config file to connect properly to database!
+	* 	sometimes have a problem with permission so we need to grant a folder permission!

 		**when we face a problem"show ErrorException file_put_contents failed to open stream: No such file or directory (OS Windows)" remember to clear cache by following line of codes php artisan config:cache**